dag14/mi_card_flutter/README.md

 ## What I will create

 Mi Card is a personal business card.
-Imagine every time I wanted to give someone your contact details or your business card but you didn't have it on you.
-Well, now you can get them to download your business card as an app.
+Imagine every time I wanted to give someone my contact details or my business card but I didn't have it on me.
+Well, now I have built my own business card app that they can download.

 ## What I will learn